arusso/puppet-nrpe/README.markdown

 # nrpe Module #

-This module provides mechanisms to manage your NRPE rules
+This module provides mechanisms to manage your NRPE rules.
+Currently only works when xinetd = true.
+Non-xinetd support is coming soon.

 # Examples #